409A Valuation Cost in 2026: Complete Pricing Guide

 When cheap becomes risky: Self-service calculators without professional oversight, outdated methodologies, one-page "valuation certificates," and providers without audit support don't qualify for safe harbor.

-When stock options are granted below fair market value, the consequences fall on option holders:
+When stock options are granted below fair market value without a valid 409A, the consequences fall directly on option holders — not just the company:

 - Immediate Income Recognition: Tax liability without cash to pay it